 Journal articles -- also known as "scholarly articles," "peer-reviewed articles," or "academic articles" -- are sources that are written and reviewed by scholars; this means the information is approved by other experts before publication.

 When and Why You Should Use Journal Articles:

 Remember: Journal articles can sometimes feel dense or intense.
 Look for visual cues (headings, sections, bullets, charts/graphs) within articles to help guide you to relevant information.
 Need help?
 Check out this Anatomy of a Scholarly Article tutorial.

 These are subject-specific databases, meaning they contain sources focused on one discipline -- unlike the Library Search which contains many.
 For some researchers, searching in a subject-specific database is more efficient and less overwhelming than searching in the Library Search.
 You decide your preference.

-Looking for articles that focus on broader topics related to women's literature, such as gender, race, psychology, and sexuality?
+Looking for articles that focus on broader topics related to literature, such as gender, race, psychology, and sexuality?
 Try using the sources below.